gboeing/ppde642/software/readme.md

 When you come into class each day, before the lecture begins, do the following steps (takes <1 minute):

+  1. Make sure you have the latest data from the course's Google Drive data folder
   1. Open a terminal, change directories to the `ppd599` folder on your desktop that you created in the initial software setup
-  2. Run `git pull` to bring your local clone of the course repo up to date with the remote
+  1. Run `git pull` to bring your local clone of the course repo up to date with the remote
-  3. Run `conda activate ppd599` then `jupyter lab` to start your Jupyter server
+  1. Run `conda activate ppd599` then `jupyter lab` to start your Jupyter server
-  4. In your web browser, visit http://localhost:8888
+  1. In your web browser, visit http://localhost:8888

 When you're all done using Jupyter at the end of a session: to stop the running container, go to your terminal window where docker is running and press `ctrl + c` then wait until everything shuts down and your terminal's cursor reappears.
 If it asks you for confirmation to terminate, enter `y` for yes.
 Do not just close your terminal window without stopping Jupyter first!
 Note that you can only type commands into a terminal window when its cursor is blinking.
 Otherwise it's busy.
 Pressing `ctrl + c` tells the terminal to terminate what it's doing so it is freed up again.